For content marketers, the struggle is real.

 “Developing an ROI plan” ranked as the second-biggest challenge for content strategists in the Key to Content Success findings, with one in four pointing to it as a roadblock.
 Maybe that helps explain the lukewarm view of content as a business asset, according to the 2018 Content Management and Strategy Survey:

 Only 42% strongly agree with this characterization.
-That’s not great, because content absolutely is a business asset, and clearly establishing it as one is vital to making the case for more budget and resources.
+That’s not great, because content absolutely is a business asset, and clearly establishing it as one is vital to making the case for more content marketing budget and resources.

 What to do?